Delays and what happens to them

 Delays in processing

 This means people seeking asylum are now waiting several years for a decision to be made on their case.
-The monthly statistics reveal that nearly 40,000 people are still waiting for decisions.
+The monthly statistics reveal that over 30,000 people are still waiting for decisions.
 Even more people are still in the country awaiting deportation after a negative decision.

-This is made worse by the fact that times for decision by the Administrative Appeals Tribunal, which reviews the Department’s decisions, have significantly increased.
-In 2019-2020, only 25% of refugee cases were finalised by the Tribunal within a year, with the median time for decision being 109 weeks.
+This is made worse by the fact that times for decision by the Administrative Appeals Tribunal, which reviews the Department's decisions, have significantly increased.
+In 2020-21 financial year, only 34% of refugee cases were finalised by the Tribunal within a year, with the median time for decision being 104 weeks.

 What happens while they are seeking asylum?